 Acid Reflux; Hiatal Hernia

-2. Eat easy to digest food.
-This includes fruits; rice; steamed vegetables; sprouted seeds and grains; well-cooked beans; aged cheeses, yogurt, and cottage cheese; and especially vegetable juices.
+3. Eat easy to digest food.
+This includes fruits; rice; steamed vegetables; sprouted seeds and grains; broiled fish; well-cooked beans; aged cheeses, yogurt, and cottage cheese; and especially vegetable juices.
 Make a point to avoid fried food.
-Stop eating meat.
+Stop eating processed meats.
 (And if you can't manage that 100%, at least avoid the worst of them: cold cuts, ham, pastrami, pepperoni, and deli meats.)

-4. Eat more dried figs, fresh pineapple, and dried or fresh papaya.
+5. Eat more dried figs, fresh pineapple, fresh kiwi fruit, and dried or fresh papaya.
 These foods are loaded with digestive enzymes.
 Good quality yogurt contains beneficial digestive bacteria. http://www.doctoryourself.com/digestion.html

 Dr. Cheney found that the entire gastrointestinal tract, from throat to colon, benefits from fresh raw cabbage juice, taken regularly and in quantity.
 His articles are far from new, but what has changed about cabbage?